“It’s impossible to determine the ROI of social media”, said the business owner during a conversation with me.

 (via Convince & Convert)

-I’m not the first one to say it…but the initial step in the process of being able to measure social media ROI, is to set appropriate social media goals for all your efforts.
+I’m not the first one to say it…but the initial step in the process of being able to measure social media ROI is setting social media goals for all your efforts.

-Every business with strategic, measurable goals and a commitment to quality content can travel down the social media marketing road to reach their desired destination.
+Every business with strategic, measurable goals and a commitment to quality content can travel down the social media marketing road effectively.

-It’s important to remember that leveraging social media for business growth requires an equal mix of:
+It’s important to remember that leveraging social media and business growth requires an equal mix of:

 - attention to detail,